stestagg/swarm/DESIGN.md

 ### Dispatch and Leasing

 1. Workers issue `XREADGROUP GROUP sw:<type>:cg <consumer> ...
 STREAMS sw:<type>:dispatch >` to claim pending entries.
 2. For each entry, the worker fetches the action hash.
-Missing or terminal actions result in an `XACK` and skip.
+Missing or terminal actions result in an `XACKDEL` and skip.
 3. Lease acquisition uses `SET sw:<type>:act:<id>:lease <token> NX PX <lease_ms>`.
 Failure indicates another worker holds the lease, so the entry is acknowledged and dropped.
 4. Upon lease success, a Lua script marks the action `status=running`, sets `latest_expected_completion` based on `TIME`, and publishes `lease_acquired`.
 5. Workers renew the lease periodically with `SET XX PX <lease_ms>` while executing user code.